cyberrie/HEV-Squad/README.md

 - Adding sound effects for improved interactivity

+- Favorited items to save to a server rather than local storage so they can keep these forever.

 - Using [Geoapify](https://www.geoapify.com/) to provide the user with a map showing their nearest restaurants based on their selected meal and drinks

-- Additional drink options such as soft drinks, water and fruit juices.
+- Additional drink options such as soft drinks, water and fruit juice

 - The option to choose either just a cocktail or drink